denliehoo/crypto-tracker/README.md

 **Use MongoDB realm for user authentication instead of firebase** <br />
 Rationale being that I don't want to have 2 separate databases

 **Refactor Code**

 # Change Log

+**2 Sep 2021 - Added TradingView Widgets & Charts** <br />
+Might remove some.
+Doing tests on it

 **31 Aug 2021 - Removed coinName.ts and replaced it with context** <br />
 Previously, coinName.ts was copy pasted from the list available from coingecko <br />
 This is undesirable because we do not want it to be static. <br />
 Instead, used CoinGecko API to get the list of coins available and then store it into a context where it can be globally used by other files.

 **30 Aug 2021 - Added charts & form validation**<br />
 Installed chart.js and used it in the overview page <br />